Data Models in DBMS

 The conceptual data model in DBMS is a high-level interface.
 This model will not explain the technical details of the data.
 This will only help the user to know and understand the concept.
 The concepts were explained in attributes and relationships with the help of an Entity-Relationship (ER) diagram.
 The ER diagram will be helpful to let the stakeholders know the hierarchy and structure of the data.

-Example: If the database wants to store data banking, the conceptual model will create an Entity Relationship diagram (ER) with the manager, transactions, account, and user ID.
-This entity diagram will allow the stakeholders and users to learn the structure of the database.
+Example: If the database wants to store the banking data, the conceptual model will create an Entity Relationship diagram (ER) with the manager, transactions, account, and user ID.
+This entity diagram will allow the stakeholders and users to understand the structure of the database.

 Example of ER: